 Instead of going out for dinner (we were extremely tired), we just walked to a Carrefour and bought some nice French groceries.
 I actually love groceries in France and for me, it’s better than a dinner in a restaurant.
 I really like French cheeses, pate, terrine and baguettes, so if all these products are fresh, it’s just awesome.

 I must say that in order to get there, you need to have internet access and constantly check on Google maps, where are you going.
 Don’t forget to bring comfortable shoes, as a huge chunk of the route is actually a hike (a medium level one).
-However, the Calanques of Marseille is totally worth it.
+However, the Calanques of Marseille are totally worth it.

 Liked this post?
 Share it on Social Media